KuzmenkoArtem/books/readme.md

 (You can add as many groups as you want, as well as filter blocks)

 P.S.
 Of course you can combine sorting and filtering

+Please ask me if you have any other questions